Last Updated: Jan. 27, 2021

 Our new classrooms are outfitted with additional technologies that enable students to attend class, interact with their professors and engage in real time with classmates either in person or online in a hybrid learning environment.
 Some classes will be conducted in a fully online setting, with faculty and students participating in real time for remote teaching and learning.
 And some additional courses will be offered in a fully online asynchronous – not live – format, which allows students, particularly those participating from distant time zones, to access the class lessons at a time of their choosing.

-This fall trimester will be different than the traditional classroom experience for all students.
 Classes will be delivered in one of three ways – live in person (denoted as “Hybrid (HB)” when you check your courses in Workday), synchronous online or asynchronous online.
 For the classes taught live in person, students will rotate with other classmates to meet every other or every third class to allow all students the opportunity to attend some classes in person, while others attend online.

 We are committed to delivering a high-quality educational experience.
 Classes will continue with instruction from Bentley’s world-class faculty, and students will be able to advance without delay toward earning their Bentley degree.
 The quality and value of a Bentley degree remain as high as ever, helping our graduates build rewarding and successful careers and lives.

 The cost of tuition covers many services in addition to classroom instruction.
 Students will continue to have access to all our university has to offer – including co-curricular activities like student clubs and organizations, and career services – whether students are on campus in Waltham or continuing their studies remotely.